 Guides to all Local Council Regulations

-Navigating the many state and local laws that regulate pruning and removing residential trees throughout Victoria can be a tricky business.
-Each local council have their own specific set of rules, permits and application processes.
-The details of these are often obscured by technical language, spread among several legal documents and tucked away in large files somewhere on the council website.
+Each local council has their own specific set of rules, permits, and application processes.
+The details of these are often obscured by technical language, spread among several legal documents, and tucked away in large files somewhere on the council website.
 Despite the lack of clarity, these laws are important for all homeowners and residents to be aware of before commencing any significant treeworks, including substantial trimming or shaping.

 Victorian Council Tree Removal Regulations